Beyond the InfiniteBeyond the Infinite, Spring 2008

 How do you propel a spacecraft into another galaxy?
 Or rather, how do you come up with a new propulsion system given what you already know about existing propulsion systems, black holes and meteor showers?
 That is the challenge Matt Gethers (09, Course 20) has assigned the 7th and 8th graders participating in Future Engineers, a program Matt developed for Tutoring Plus in Cambridge.
 The 8-week program, beginning in April, which includes a field trip to the Chandra Operations Control Center, emphasizes the creativity and ingenuity inherent in engineering.

-With a PSC summer housing grant that covered Matts residence hall costs in exchange for 20+ hours per week of community service work, Matt developed the curriculum for the Future Engineers program.
+With a PKG Center summer housing grant that covered Matts residence hall costs in exchange for 20+ hours per week of community service work, Matt developed the curriculum for the Future Engineers program.
 He also created a library of problems based on key academic strands in the Massachusetts Curriculum Framework for Science, Engineering and Technology.

 Since then, Matt has volunteered his time weekly to refine the curriculum.
 He has also recruited another MIT student to volunteer with him.